wcm-io-training/training-tooling/conga/src/site/markdown/PVTRAIN-148-04-Configure-AEM-with-CONGA.md

 Exercise:

-1. Citytech (recently aquired by Olsen Digital) has published a nice tool for AEM: The "AEM Groovy Console": [https://github.com/OlsonDigital/aem-groovy-console](https://github.com/OlsonDigital/aem-groovy-console)
+1. Citytech (recently aquired by Olsen Digital, now ICF Next) has published a nice tool for AEM: The "AEM Groovy Console": [https://github.com/icfnext/aem-groovy-console](https://github.com/icfnext/aem-groovy-console)
-2. The AEM ZIP package for deploying it is also available on Maven Central: [http://repo1.maven.org/maven2/com/icfolson/aem/groovy/console/aem-groovy-console/12.0.0/](http://repo1.maven.org/maven2/com/icfolson/aem/groovy/console/aem-groovy-console/12.0.0/)
+2. The AEM ZIP package for deploying it is also available on Maven Central: [https://repo1.maven.org/maven2/com/icfolson/aem/groovy/console/aem-groovy-console/13.0.0/](https://repo1.maven.org/maven2/com/icfolson/aem/groovy/console/aem-groovy-console/13.0.0/)
 3. Please extend the role `wcm-io-samples-cms` to include a deployment of this Groovy Console Package
 4. Make the deployment of this file conditional using a configuration parameter, similar as it is already done for the sample content in the same role
 5. Deploy the Groovy Console only for the author node of the local environment `development.yaml`